 It’s exciting for everyone to be able to see the visual progress of the campaign.
 Plus, each community member will get an instant boost of gratification after making their gift and seeing the thermometer go up.
 This excitement can help motivate the supporter to share the campaign.
 In some cases, it fuels donors to make a second gift further along in the campaign, to help reach the goal.

 Once someone makes a gift toward your campaign, they’ve invested in the project’s success.
-It’s likely they’ll want to be kept up-to-date on campaign progress as well as knowing when the goal is reached.
+It’s likely they’ll want to be kept up-to-date on campaign progress as well as know when the goal is reached.
 This can help build trust and connection with donors, which makes it more likely they’ll continue to support your mission in the future.

 Consider choosing a donation platform that has a built-in subscription feature.
 This helps make updating your supporters a seamless experience.
 For example, Donorbox automatically adds all donors to your subscriber base.
+Plus, your visitors and potential donors can fill in their email IDs and subscribe easily on the page, as shown in the below image.

 As your campaign progresses, be sure to keep everyone updated via email.
 Consider sending out a message when you’ve hit a significant milestone, such as being halfway or ¾ of the way to your goal.